McDonald's: Europe

-In France, McDonald's is called McDo.
+In France, McDonald's is colloquially called "McDo".
 They sell macaroons, Croque McDos, croissants, pain au chocolat, and beer.
 In Germany and some other Western European countries, McDonald's also sells beer.
 In Greece, the signature hamburger, Big Mac, is changed by adding Tzatziki sauce and packaging in a pita.

+Oceania

 In New Zealand, until 2020, McDonald's sold meat pies after local affiliate McDonald's New Zealand (known locally as "Macca's") partially relaunched the Georgie Pie fast food chain it bought out in 1996.
+In Australia, the "McOz" burger, containing beetroot, is perennially available, as are fries dusted in Vegemite.

 North America

-In the United States and Canada, after limited trials on a regional basis, McDonald's began offering in 2015 and 2017, respectively, a partial breakfast menu during all hours its restaurants were open.
+After limited regional trials, McDonald's began offering a partial breakfast menu during all hours its restaurants were open in the United States and Canada in 2015 and 2017, respectively.
 All-day breakfast was phased out from menus in the United States at the start of the COVID-19 pandemic in 2020.
 The all-day breakfast menu is still available in select locations across Canada.

+Meal Deal

+The Meal Deal, created in 2024, is one of the restaurant's current McValue Menu offerings.
+It was created to be a budget friendly meal and offers customers the choice of a McChicken, McDouble, or Daily Double in addition to two sides and a drink.
+The Meal Deal joins the under $3 selections as McDonald’s sole McValue offerings aside from deals accessible via the McDonald’s app.